Keep updated with phanganist.com by following our Facebook page.

 Once you've decided on the model of rental vehicle you desire, the next step is to provide a credit card and pay a deposit.
 Then, you can pay the balance when you bring the car back.

-To save money, book in advance.
-You may also be able to get a discount if you rent long-term (like by the month).
+To save money, you can just book in advance.
+You may also get a discount if you rent long-term (like by the month).

 Rates per day increase when extras like infant seats and GPS systems are included.